Rugby-Scotland make five changes for Wales clash | Sports-Games

 20. Rory Darge – Glasgow Warriors - uncapped 21.
 Ben White - London Irish – 1 cap

 22. Blair Kinghorn - Edinburgh Rugby - 28 caps 23.
-Cameron Redpath - Bath Rugby – 1 cap (Writing by Mark Gleeson in Cape Town; Editing by Ed Osmond)
+Cameron Redpath - Bath Rugby – 1 cap (Writing by Mark Gleeson in Cape Town; Editing by Ed Osmond and Toby Davis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)